Brayden Schnur

-Brayden Schnur (born July 4, 1995) is an inactive Canadian professional tennis player.
-Schnur reached a career-high ATP singles ranking of No. 92 in August 2019.
-He was a part of the University of North Carolina at Chapel Hill tennis team from January 2014 to May 2016.
-Schnur turned professional in July 2016 at the Rogers Cup.
+Brayden Schnur (born July 4, 1995) is a Canadian former professional tennis player.
+He reached a career-high ATP singles ranking of No. 92 in August 2019.
+Schnur was a part of the University of North Carolina at Chapel Hill tennis team from January 2014 to May 2016.
+He turned professional in July 2016 at the Rogers Cup.
+Schnur was a member of the Canadian team that won the 2022 ATP Cup.

 Early life

 Schnur was born in Pickering, Ontario, to Chris Schnur and Anne-Marie Nielsen; he has a younger sister named Amanda.
 He first started playing tennis at the age of eight, on public courts near his home in Pickering.
 Schnur left home at the age of 14 and moved to Bradenton, Florida, where he trained with Heath Turpin.
 He was part of Tennis Canada's National Training Centre from 2011 to 2013 under the guidance of Guillaume Marx.

 Tennis career

 2011–13

 In April 2011, Schnur won the first title of his career on the Junior Circuit at the G5 in Burlington.
 He played his first professional tournament at the Futures in Indian Harbour Beach in June 2011 where he lost in qualifying.
 In February 2012, Schnur and fellow Canadian Hugo Di Feo won the doubles title at the G2 junior tournament in La Paz.
 The pair also won the junior doubles title at the GB1 in Tulsa in October 2012.

 In July 2013, Schnur reached his first professional singles final at the Futures in Kelowna but was defeated in three sets by compatriot Philip Bester.
 A month later at the Futures in Calgary, Schnur won the first professional singles of his career with a revenge victory over Bester.
 At the end of August 2013, he became the first Canadian man to win the G1 junior tournament in Repentigny.
 In November 2013, Schnur won his first pro doubles title with a win over Alex Llompart and Finn Tearney.